Zafrulla Khan: Legacy

 Muhammad Fadhel al-Jamali, a former Prime Minister of Iraq, in a tribute on his death, wrote:

 "In fact, it was not possible for any Arab, however capable and competent he may be, to serve the cause of Palestine in a manner in which this distinguished and great man dedicated himself.
 What was the result of the debate in the United Nations is another matter.
-But, it must be acknowledged that Mohammad Zafrulla Khan occupies a pre-eminent position in defending the Palestinians in this dispute.
+But, it must be acknowledged that Zafrulla Khan occupies a pre-eminent position in defending the Palestinians in this dispute.
 We expect from all Arabs and followers of Islam that they will never forget this great Muslim fighter.
 After Palestine, the services of this man for the independence of Libya also deserves admiration.
 In the United Nations, his struggle for the rights of Arabs formed the basis of firm and lasting friendship between us."